sai-sruthi/Test-Coverage-Workshop/README.md

 12. When implementing a code smell detector, how might you detect duplicated code?

+   We can detect use clone detectors if we havng a repeasted lines of code in the application.

 13. Why is an visitor pattern using technique for writing static analysis based code checks?